When you've got multiple sclerosis, losing your keys or forgetting a name can be scary. You wonder whether the illness is clouding your thinking.

 - Forget things you need to do or tasks already done

-- Find it hard to plan ahead or set priorities
+- Find it hard to plan or set priorities

 MS usually does not hurt your intelligence or long-term memory.
-It won't change your ability to read and carry on a conversation.
+It won't change your ability to read or carry on a conversation.

 Tests and Diagnosis for Impaired Thinking